DirkDuesentrieb/fgsniffer/README.md

 You find one ore more pcap files in your current path.

 ## The verbosity level
-If you need to follow a packet through the box you can use level '6' and the interface 'any'. fgsniffer will create a file for every interface so you don't loose this information.
+If you limit your filter to one interface level '3' is fine.
+But if you need to follow a packet through the box you can use level '6' and the interface 'any'. fgsniffer will create a file for every interface so you don't loose this information.
+I recommend using '6' all of the time.

 ## Compiling fgsniffer
 If you haven't used GO before, please read https://golang.org/doc/install and set up the required GOPATH and GOBIN environment.